doug-moen/openscad2/functional_geometry/Programming.md

 > the bounding box function of a shape

 ## Circle and Sphere
+A circle of radius `r`, centred on the origin:
 ```
 circle(r) = 2dshape(
     dist(p) = norm(p) - r,